-With a regular schedule and watchful eye, you’ll have a healthy bunch of kale in hand soon.
+With a consistent schedule and a watchful eye, you’ll have a healthy bunch of kale on hand soon.

 Fun fact: kale is one the healthiest and most nutritious plant foods in the world.
 Why?
 According to Healthline, kale is packed with all sorts of beneficial compounds that have medicinal properties.
 If you don’t believe us, you can check the many benefits of this super green here.

-Bush beans are usually harvested after 50 to 60 days of planting, and like most of the plants on the list, they require at least six hours of sunlight daily.
+Bush beans are usually harvested after 50 to 60 days of planting, and like most of the urban garden plants on the list, they require at least six hours of sunlight daily.

-Carrots make for healthy and attractive culinary houseplants.
-They’re also a great source of vitamin A, fiber, and alpha and beta carotenes--- nutrients you’ll need whether SHTF or not.
+Carrots make for healthy and attractive culinary urban garden plants.
+They’re also a great source of vitamin A, fiber, and alpha and beta carotenes—nutrients you’ll need whether SHTF or not.

 Carrots come in different shapes, sizes, and colors, but the best variety for pot cultivation and the most popular for urban gardening has to be the Nantes carrots.
-This type of carrot is best suited to pot cultivation because they have non-tapering roots with blunted ends.
+Nantes carrots are most suited for pot cultivation because they have non-tapering roots with blunted ends.
 Bonus: they’ve got great flavor, too.

-Now, you might not think so, but growing avocados inside your home isn’t that hard.
-Some avocados grow up to 80 ft. in height, but dwarf varieties are the way to go for an urban gardener like you.
+You might not think so, but growing avocados inside your home ain’t that hard.
+Some avocados grow up to 80 ft. in height, but dwarf varieties are the way to go for an urban garden like yours.
 For a better chance at fruit, get a dwarf tree that has been grafted onto rootstock to increase the plant’s best trait and make it stronger.
-An avocado’s roots grow fast, so make sure to use loose, well-draining soil, too.
+An avocado’s roots grow fast, so use loose, well-draining soil, too.

 You can check the video above to see how simple it is to grow nutritious and delicious avocados.

 Chives are hella expensive and sometimes difficult to find in grocery stores.
-Luckily, you can grow your chives at home!
-These plants are super low maintenance, grow all year round, and provide a punch of flavor to any meal.
-They’d especially come in handy if and when you find yourself stuck at home, eating canned meat and bland MREs.
+Luckily, you can grow your own at home.
+These urban garden plants are super low maintenance, grow all year round, and deliver a punch of flavor to any meal.
+They’ll especially come in handy if and when you find yourself stuck at home, eating canned meat and bland MREs.

-If you’re growing chives in your own kitchen, make sure they receive at least six hours of sunshine every day.
-It’s best to place them by your kitchen window for maximum exposure.
+If you’re growing chives in your urban garden, make sure they receive at least six hours of sunshine every day.
+It’s best to place them by your window for maximum exposure.

 Pro tip: always keep their soil moist.
 Chives grow best when watered frequently as long as there’s proper drainage.

-Whether you’re a newbie or a pro, you will find satisfaction in growing your own vegetable garden, especially with some yummy spinach.
+Whether you’re a newbie or a pro, you’ll find satisfaction in growing your own vegetable garden, especially with some yummy spinach.

-With just water, quality potting soil, and sunlight, you’ll easily be harvesting spinach in large amounts in just six weeks.
-You know you’ll never run out of spinach with how fast-growing this vegetable is.
+With just water, quality potting soil, and sunlight, you’ll easily harvest spinach in large amounts in just six weeks.
+You’ll never run out of spinach with how fast-growing this vegetable is.

-If you want to be big and strong like Popeye, including spinach in your diet, is the way to go.
+If you want to be big and strong like Popeye, including spinach in your diet is the way to go.
 Spinach is known to give you healthy skin, nourished hair, and strong bones.
-They also help with digestion, lower the risk of heart diseases, and improve blood glucose control in diabetes.
+It also helps with digestion, lowers the risk of heart disease, and improves blood glucose control in diabetes.

 Green onions are probably the most straightforward plant food to grow at home.
 Why?
 You don’t have to start from scratch.
 You can literally replant the roots of your green onions with just a cup of water.
 You can grow them in soil, too, but water has better results because they grow bigger and healthier.

-They’re also uncomplicated to care for because they don’t require as much sunlight as some other veggies.
-Just remember to change the water regularly, so you’ll have a bountiful harvest after a few weeks.
+Caring for them is also fairly uncomplicated because they don’t require as much sunlight as other veggies.
+Just remember to change the water regularly so that you’ll have a bountiful harvest after a few weeks.

-We know not everyone is a fan of ginger, but you can’t deny they add a punch to your recipes.
+We know not everyone is a fan of ginger, but you can’t deny it adds a punch to your recipes.

-But you might rethink your distaste for ginger when you learn about its health benefits.
+You might also rethink your distaste for this plant when you learn about its health benefits.
 Greatist says this super spicy food is known for calming nausea and reducing inflammation.
 Raw ginger is also believed to ease sore muscles and lower fasting blood sugar in people with diabetes.
 When chopped and boiled, ginger makes for a tea that can get rid of any tickle in your throat, too.

-Another plant you might find beneficial growing in your kitchen is mint.
+Another plant you might find beneficial growing in your urban garden is mint.

-When your town experiences terrible weather, and you’re stuck at home for God-knows-how-long, you’re going to need a mood booster.
+When your city experiences terrible weather, and you’re stuck at home for who knows how long, you’re going to need a mood booster.
 For example, a glass of mojitos.
 And you know what goes best with this cocktail?
 Mint, to add a fresh flavor to your drink.

 Mint is also great when you’re exploring the outdoors.
 Just snip a few leaves before heading out because you might eat something funny in the woods, and this bright green herb is an acknowledged alternative medicine treatment for IBS.

-The lack of space isn’t an excuse for you not to start your urban garden.
-There’s literally plenty of plants (like those we listed in this article) that can quickly grow right at home, even for beginners.
+Lack of space isn’t an excuse for you not to have a garden.
+There are literally plenty of urban garden plants (like the ones we listed in this article) that can quickly grow in your apartment, even when you’re a beginner.